All About Radiation: Radiation Exposure & Radiation Sickness

 Moreover, radiation has valuable applications in such regions as agriculture, archaeology (carbon dating), space exploration, law enforcement, geology (including mining), and many others.

-To repeat, there are numerous modern purposes for radioactive materials, including material density assessment, product sterilization, quality control, static disposal, and electricity generation.
+To repeat, radioactive materials have numerous modern purposes, including material density assessment, product sterilization, quality control, static disposal, and electricity generation.
 The radiation sources utilized for these cycles incorporate radiation-producing machines and fixed-source radioactive materials.

 Medical Treatments